SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Experiments

-\paragraph{Evaluation.} \Cref{tab:eval-metrics} summarizes the six evaluation metrics in our experiments. \Crefrange{fig:train-dynamics}{fig:test-bar} presented below follow the same 2-by-3 layout.
-All experiments are run for 5 random seeds and the metrics are averaged over the seeds.
-The optimality gap is assessed relative to Gurobi \cite{gurobi}.
-The complete test results for the experiments in this section are provided in \Cref{app:tables}.
+\paragraph{Evaluation.} \Cref{tab:eval-metrics} summarizes the six evaluation metrics in our experiments.
+Each subpart in \Cref{fig:test-bar} follows the same 2-by-3 layout.
+All experiments are run for 5 random seeds, over which the metrics are averaged.
+The optimality gap is assessed relative to SciPy's SLSQP solver \cite{2020SciPy-NMeth} on NCLPs and Gurobi \cite{gurobi} on convex QCQPs.
+We evaluate optimality by objective values on non-convex QCQPs due to long traditional solver time.
+The complete test results are provided in \Cref{app:tables}.